grapa-dev/grapa/docs/docs/syntax/operator.md

 ### Greater Than (`>`)

-Performs greater than comparison with known bug in STR > INT.
+Performs greater than comparison with unified type handling.

 ```grapa
 /* Numeric comparison */